darrell-pittman/ttl-simple-cache/README.md

 A CacheObserver can be used to manage cached values.
 Different algorithms can be supplied to the CacheObserver.
 The algorithm must expose two public functions:
 1. valueAdded(key).
 This will be called when a value is added to the cache.
 No return value.
-1. isInvalid(key, cleaning).
+1. isInvalid(key).
 This will be called to determine if key is still valid.
-The cleaning parameter identifies whether the CacheObserver is currently in a cleaning cycle or is it responding to a Cache.get.
 Returns true if key is invalid.

 The observer can be set with a clean interval.
-When the clean interval fires, all keys in the cache will be checked for validity by calling algorithm.isValid(key, true).
+When the clean interval fires, all keys in the cache will be checked for validity by calling algorithm.isInvalid(key).
 The keys will be checked in chunks of chunkSize so as not to block too long.
 ChunkSize defaults to 10 but can be set to a different value.

+There is also an allowStaleGet setting.
+This can only be set when a cleanInterval has been set.
+When allowStaleGet is set, the algorithm.isInvalid(key) will only be called during the clean cycle.
+This is much more efficient but the consequence is that invalid values can be returned from Cache.get(key) when a key has become invalid but the cleaning cycle has not yet fired.

 ###Constructor
 **CacheObserver(algorithm)**